-A specialist pharmacy department within NHS Wales is on track to deliver prescriptions in a third of the time to patients with complex medical conditions, after conducting software trials with public sector automation consultancy Foundry4.
+A specialist pharmacy department within NHS Wales is on track to deliver prescriptions in a third of the time to patients with complex medical conditions, after conducting software trials with automation consultancy Foundry4.

 The Medicines Homecare team, based at Morriston Hospital, manages outpatient prescriptions for people with chronic conditions, from cancers to rheumatology.
 Each prescription has to be checked by hospital pharmacists to ensure they meet all relevant criteria.
 With the service having more than 3,400 patients on its books, that adds up to a lot of prescriptions.
 And while undeniably important, the process is time-consuming, labour-intensive and monotonous.